pwall567/kjson-core/README.md

 The functions all add a single newline after each item in the `JSONArray` for human readability reasons, even though (as noted above) this is not strictly necessary.

-## Lenient Parsing
+## `ParseOptions`

 The parser will by default apply strict validation to the JSON input, and in some cases this may be unhelpful.
-There is occasionally a need to parse JSON that is not correctly formatted according to the specification, and to accommodate this requirement, the parser may be supplied with a `ParseOptions` object containing option settings for parser leniency.
+There is occasionally a need to parse JSON that is not correctly formatted according to the specification, particularly for human-edited JSON, as opposed to JSON output by an automated process.
+Also, for human-edited JSON, the ability to add comments is sometimes seen as desirable.

+To accommodate these requirements, and to allow the specification of a maximum nesting depth, the parser may be supplied with a `ParseOptions` object.
 For example:
 ```kotlin
     val options = ParseOptions(